-The activities of both easyhome Leasing and easyfinancial are governed by federal laws which set a maximum rate of interest and by the various consumer disclosure acts that exist in each province.
-As the Company does not offer pay-day loans and does not accept customer deposits, it is not subject to pay-day loan legislation or the rules set out for banks by the Office of the Superintendent of Financial Institutions.
+The activities of both easyhome Leasing and easyfinancial are governed by federal laws which set a maximum rate of interest and by the various consumer protection acts that exist in each province.
+As the Company does not offer payday loans and does not accept customer deposits, it is not subject to payday loan legislation or the rules set out for banks by the Office of the Superintendent of Financial Institutions.